-After spending a little time at the jail entertaining Tony and Victor I walked out to the Spurs Fort to see Joshua.
+After spending a little time at the jail keeping Tony and Victor company I walked out to the Spurs Fort to see Joshua.
 From our conversation yesterday, I wasn’t sure if he wanted me to talk to the tribe leaders alone and arrange for a tribal meeting or if he wanted to go along.

 I felt bad about taking Joshua away from his fun and games.
 He didn’t seem to mind too much but I apologized for the interruption in his play.
 His day probably would have been more enjoyable if he had stayed home.
-We went from tribe leader to tribe leader with the exception of a couple of tribes no one wanted to here our cause.
+We went from tribe leader to tribe leader with the exception of a couple of tribes no one wanted to hear our cause.
 It was a waste of a perfectly good afternoon.

-On our way back to the Spurs Fort, Joshua and I walked by the Black Cobras tribe building.
+On our way back to the Spurs Fort Joshua and I walked by the Black Cobras tribe building.
 There was a long line of people waiting for their daily dose.
 None of them looked very healthy.
 A few people were asleep in the gutters.
 Black Cobras were using sticks to encourage those unable to get up off the ground to leave.
 A few people had to be carted away in wheel barrels.
 Today would have been a good day to show Victor what this drug is doing to people.
 Oh well, there’s always tomorrow.